Reviews of Marking

 You can apply for an access to your examination script.
 This can accompany your review of marking and will be issued after that has taken place.
 Or, you can ask for this on its own.
 Please review the summary document for the applicable deadlines and charges HERE.
 A quality check will take place on your scripts with every access request and may result in your mark going up or down.

 Is it worthwhile applying for a review of marking on a script?

 Your centre has information about the marks you achieved in each component or unit you sat with CCEA and the grade boundaries for each of these.
 Where your mark lies in relation to these grade boundaries may affect your decision as to whether or not you should apply for a review of marking.
 You should contact your centre for advice.
 Your teachers and your Head of Centre are the best people to advise you.
 All requests for a review of marking must be submitted by your centre.

 Yes, CCEA offers an access to scripts service (as outlined above).
 Contact your centre to make the application for you.

 - Once you request access, your script will be subject to additional quality assurance checks which may result in a change to your mark.
 Please bear this in mind before requesting access.

-Be aware of the different types of access to script available: before are review of marking; accompanying a review of marking; for teaching and learning.
+Be aware of the different types of access to script available: before a review of marking; accompanying a review of marking; for teaching and learning.
 There are different application dates and receipt dates for each of these.
-Please discuss with your centre to discuss which service best suits you.
+Please discuss with your centre which service best suits you.

 How long will it take to get a clerical check?